 Supreme Court rules in favor of Biden administration in social media case

 The court did not decide the question of what precisely constitutes permissible contacts between executive branch officials and social media companies.
-Rather, by a vote of 6 to 3, the court ruled that those challenging the government’s interaction with social media companies lacked legal standing to sue.
+Rather, by a vote of 6-3, the court ruled that those challenging the government’s interaction with social media companies lacked legal standing to sue.

 On Wednesday, the Supreme Court disagreed.